katharinalisalin/demo-bug-template/docs/contributing/creating-a-reproduction.md

 Following the instructions below, you will set up a skeleton project to create a reproduction.
-As mentioned above, we recommend using a [virtual environment], so create a new folder in your working directory and a a new virtual environment inside it.
+As mentioned above, we recommend using a [virtual environment], so create a new folder in your working directory and a new virtual environment inside it.
 Next:

 1. As mentioned in our [bug reporting guide], ensure that you're running the